aretasg/pacpac/README.md

 * Paratope clustering provides several clustering options.

 ### Clustering options
 * If `structural_equivalence` is set to `False` matches paratopes of equal CDR lengths only and assumes that CDRs of the same length always have deletions at the same position - positional equivalence (Richardson et al., 2020).
-Check e.g. `CL-97141` in `Pertussis_SC.csv` in the publication supplementary material for outliers to this assumption.
+Check `CL-97141` in `Pertussis_SC.csv` (IMGT numbering and North CDR definition) in the publication supplementary material for outliers to this assumption.
-* When set to `True` structurally equivalence as assigned by the numbering scheme is used (i.e. numbering residue positions are used for residue matching to allow for a comparison at structuraly equivalent positions) and assumes that CDRs of different lengths can still have similar paratopes.
-Also assigns additional scores for similar residues using residue groupings as described by Wong et al., 2020.
-This option usually results in more sequences clustered (default).
+* When set to `True` structurally equivalence as assigned by the numbering scheme is used (i.e. numbering residue positions are used for residue matching to allow for a comparison at structuraly equivalent positions) and assumes that CDRs of different lengths can still have similar paratopes (default).
+* Assign additional scores for similar residues using residue groupings as described by Wong et al., 2020 `residue_similarity=True` (default).
+Applicable only when `structural_equivalence=True`.
 * Additionally, when `ignore_paratope_length_differences=False` the number of paratope residue matches is divided by the longer paratope residue count to be more sensitive to paratope residue count mismatches (default).

 ## :question: Probing and clustering arguments